Yukino2002/WEC-Parallel-Computing/Readme.md

 </br></br><b>Task 2:</b> Parallel program for finding shortest distance for all nodes from a given node in an unweighted graph:</br></br>
 The shortest path of all the nodes from a particular node is calculated using BFS or Breadth First Search.
 It was evident that the original BFS algorithm had to be modified someway to initialise multiple processes to solve the question parallelly.
-But if I tried to implement multiprocessing on the entire algorithm, it would show error, as too many processes would get opened at once.
+But if I tried to implement multiprocessing on the entire algorithm, it would fail to run, as too many processes would be opened at once.
 So, I tried applying multiprocessing on every level of BFS.
 For every node in a particular level, I calculated the number of its unvisited neighbours and appended them to another list.

 </br>Ex: nodes(n) = 6, edges(e) = 4, e = {(0, 1), (0, 2), (1, 5), (2, 3), (2, 4)}, source(s) = 0
 The consecutive levels would be as follows: